cmazakas/foxy/docs/allocator-client.md

   request.set(http::field::host, "www.google.com");

   // our parser's underlying message is comprised of 2 parts, its headers and body
-  // this means we need to forward our allocation to both the headers and the body separately
+  // this means we need to forward our allocator to both the headers and the body separately
   // Beast's parser forwards arguments to the wrapped message and messages are directly
   // constructible with a header instance and any arguments we want to construct the body with
   //